wugner/UnityLocalizationFromExcel/README.md

 	folder, also the constant C# source file will be generated in
 	> "/Assets/Wugner/Localization/Generated/"

-4. Create a ui Text component under Canvas, add the "LocalizationText" component.
-Then you can set the id which is configed in your vocabulary files by selecting in a dialog, and you can switch to any imported language to preview the effect.
+4. Create an ui Text component under Canvas, and add the "LocalizationText" component to the game object.
+Then you can set the id which is configured in your vocabulary files by selecting in a dialog, and you can switch to any imported language to preview the effect.
 5. By using "LocalizationImage" component, you can also set image like the text.
 In this case, the content in vocabulary files means the name of ths sprite than under the Resouces folder.

 ***
-### The fomart of vocabulary files
+### The format of vocabulary files
 - xlsx,csv,xml are supported.
 It is recommended to use xml format since it is text file which can be versioned by git or other version control tools, and it can also storage many style infos by editing in Excel.
 You can create this xml format by using Excel's "save as" menu.
 - The first row is header row, which is important.
 The names of head are almost fixed except the content and font should followed by language names.
 The column's order can be changed.
 - "ID" is the identity of a vocabulary.
 You can use '/' to group them when output to the constant C# source file.